 It’s important to note that while Norway, Switzerland, Iceland and Liechtenstein are a part of Europe, they’re not in the EU.
 But they have a trade agreement with the EU as another customs union called EFTA, the European Free Trade Association.
 This means you need to declare your goods at customs, as well as provide a commercial invoice and other necessary documents.
 Find out more about this topic on the EFTA website.

+Personal shipments of low-value, unregulated goods can usually clear customs without any additional documentation.
 Commercial shipments or regulated goods may need extra documentation to comply with EU shipping regulations.
 Some things to keep in mind are:

 ‘EORI number’ is short for ‘Economic Operators Registration and Identification Number’.
 It's a system of unique identification numbers used by customs authorities throughout the European Union.

 Shippers based in the EU can request an EORI number from the customs authority in their own country.
 Shippers based outside the EU can request it from the customs authority in the EU country where they first lodge a customs declaration.
 Remember to apply for your EORI number well in advance as it can take a week or more to process in some places.